 Popular colorways of the Vans Slip-On Checkerboard

-The Vans Checkerboard Slip-On has been an all-time favorite of many and continued to expand its influence not just in sports, music, or the subculture, but also in the fashion world.
+The Vans Checkerboard Slip-On has been an all-time favorite of many and continued to expand its influence in sports, music, or the subculture and the fashion world.
 It is an icon created by Vans that is highly sought-after by many.

-Throughout its mainstay in the sneaker limelight, the Vans Checkerboard Slip-On had garnered a massive cult following which enabled well-known retailers like Supreme to put it on their design pedestal.
+Throughout its mainstay in the sneaker limelight, the Vans Checkerboard Slip-On had garnered a massive cult following, enabling well-known retailers like Supreme to put it on their design pedestal.
 As early as 2011, collaborations including Hello Kitty have been prominently surfacing the market.

 For the Hello Kitty x Vans Checkerboard Slip-On merger, the sneaker takes its white boxes and fills it with cute little faces of Hello Kitty.
-The black boxes, on the other hand, are printed with teeny red ribbons that the famous cat was known to sport.
+On the other hand, the black boxes are printed with little red ribbons that the famous cat was known to sport.
 Released in May of 2011, the sneaker was one of the few iterations that would spark the revamping trend of the coveted Slip-On.

-The year 2012 sets the comeback of the Vans classic Slip-On Checkerboard silhouette under the Off The Wall shoemaker’s Vans Vault subfranchise.
-The pack contains three other Slip-On models which come in tonal colorways with the Checkerboard print marking center stage.
+2012 sets the comeback of the Vans classic Slip-On Checkerboard silhouette under the Off The Wall shoemaker’s Vans Vault subfranchise.
+The pack contains three other Slip-On models in tonal colorways with the Checkerboard print marking center stage.

-Giving in to the color of the sea, Vans was at it again with their Jeff Spicoli-advertised masterpiece tinting it in all shades of blue.
-In 2013, the Vans Slip-On Checkerboard featured the Dress Blue colorway which ironically comes in a black and ochre match-up although the California shoe producer made up for it by introducing a canvas painted with a black and dark blue check.
+Giving in to the color of the sea, Vans was at it again with their Jeff Spicoli-advertised masterpiece, tinting it in all shades of blue.
+In 2013, the Vans Slip-On Checkerboard featured the Dress Blue colorway, which ironically comes in a black and ochre match-up.
+However, the California shoe producer made up for it by introducing a canvas painted with a black and dark blue check.

-The Vans Checkerboard Slip-On even inspired Vetements to recreate something similar including the ever-so-popular square patterns.
-The French-dresser’s take on the checkerboard premieres blue and black hues in a modern slip-on figure than folds the heel counter for more natural wear.
-The blue pigment is more of a highlighter blue embellishing a unique appeal on the ancient classic motif.
+The Vans Checkerboard Slip-On even inspired Vetements to recreate something similar, including the ever-so-popular square patterns.
+The French dresser’s take on the checkerboard premieres blue and black hues in a modern slip-on figure that folds the heel counter for more natural wear.

 In the long, fruitful years of Vans’ existence, the checkerboard concept had not been loyal to the Slip-On.
-In fact, its brilliance had been showered down in numerous Vans models including high tops and lows.
+Its brilliance was shown in numerous Vans models, including high tops and lows.
 These Vans sneakers had paid respects to the crowd-induced discovery flawlessly and had been continuing the flame for decades without fail.
-The Sk8-Hi, Authentic, and Old Skool are few of the prominent users of the timeless check design and fans surely know that there are more coming.
+The Sk8-Hi, Authentic, and Old Skool are a few of the prominent users of the timeless check design, and fans surely know that there are more coming.